paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-411-prohibitions-and-penalties.md

   (B) under a tariff or service contract that has been suspended or prohibited by the Federal Maritime Commission under chapter 407 or 423 of this title;

-(3) retaliate against a shipper by refusing, or threatening to refuse, cargo space accommodations when available, or resort to other unfair or unjustly discriminatory methods because the shipper has patronized another carrier, or has filed a complaint, or for any other reason;
+(3) unreasonably refuse cargo space accommodations when available, or resort to other unfair or unjustly discriminatory methods;

 (4) for service pursuant to a tariff, engage in any unfair or unjustly discriminatory practice in the matter of—